Manas-Taneja/Echovia/README.md

 ## ⚠️ Medical Disclaimer

-**Important**: Aura-Aware is an educational tool and awareness application.
+**Important**: Echovia is an educational tool and awareness application.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with qualified healthcare professionals for medical concerns.

 ## 🆘 Support